benhutchins/dyngoose/README.md

   title: ['>=', 'Title']
 })

-// you can loop through outputs, which is a native JavaScript array for (const card of cards) {
+// You can loop through outputs, which is a native JavaScript array for (const card of cards) {
   console.log(card.id, card.title)
 }

-// the output contains additional properties console.log(`Your query returned ${cards.count} and scanned ${cards.scannedCount} documents`)
+// The output contains additional properties console.log(`Your query returned ${cards.count} and scanned ${cards.scannedCount} documents`)

 // Atomic counters, advanced update expressions
 // Increment or decrement automatically, based on the current value in DynamoDB card.set('number', 2, { operator: 'increment' }) // if the current value had been 5, it would now be 7 card.set('number', 2, { operator: 'decrement' }) // if the current value had been 5, it would now be 3

+// Use the add or remove operator on Sets to only partially change an attribute card.set('owners', ['some value'], { operator: 'add' })
 ```

 ### TS Compiler Setting